LucasDelfino92/morrowindsharp/mw#.md

 > This solves a compatibility issue with mods that use the **L** key as a hotkey, such as Security Enhanced, by disabling Let There Be Darkness Lighting Preview feature.

 [**The Midnight Oil**](https://www.nexusmods.com/morrowind/mods/48293)
 Toggle lights on and off.
 Town lights turn off during the day.
-Lights no longer destroyed underwater.
+Lights are no longer destroyed underwater.
 Lanterns aren't destroyed when they run out of fuel.
 Refill lanterns with candles and lamps with oil.

 [**Transporter Lights**](https://www.nexusmods.com/morrowind/mods/48050)
 Caravaners, Gondoliers, and Shipmasters equip lights at night for more immersion.